-Mavrinac was the 2010 president of the Ontario Library Association (OLA).
+Mavrinac was the 2010 president of the Ontario Library Association.
 In 2014, she was honored with the Ontario College and University Library Association’s Lifetime Achievement Award.
-She is on the Board of the Association of Research Libraries, and elected President for 2017-18.
+She is on the Board of the Association of Research Libraries and was elected President for 2017-2018.

 Mavrinac holds a BA and BEd from the University of Toronto, an MLS from Western University, and an EdD in educational leadership for change from Fielding Graduate University.